Smoothed Shifted Convolutions of Generalised Divisor Functions: Introduction

-where $P_{k,h,w}$ is a polynomial of degree $k$ depending only on $h$ and $w$, and the implied constant depends on $k,w,\e,\delta$. \end{thm} We remark that a fixed power saving for the sharp cutoff problem is currently out of reach, since it remains unknown whether an asymptotic formula with a fixed power saving holds for $\sum_{n \le x} d_k(n)$.
+where $P_{k,h}$ is a polynomial of degree $k$ depending only on $k$ and $h$, and the implied constant depends on $k,w,\e,\delta$. \end{thm}

+We remark that a fixed power saving for the sharp cutoff problem is currently out of reach, since it remains unknown whether an asymptotic formula with a fixed power saving uniform in large $k$ holds for $\sum_{n \le x} d_k(n)$.